-Some owners or operators of vessels intending to transit the safety zone may be small entities and may not be authorized to do so.
+Some owners or operators of vessels intending to transit the regulated area may be small entities and may not be authorized to do so.
 However, given the short duration of this proposed temporary rule, this would not create a significant economic impact on a substantial number of these entities.
-Moreover, the rule would allow all vessels to seek permission from the Coast Guard to enter the safety zone.
+Moreover, the rule would allow all vessels to seek permission from the Coast Guard to enter the regulated area.